run-llama/LlamaIndexTS/examples/pinecone-vector-store/README.md

 To import documents and save the embedding vectors to your database:

-> `npx ts-node pinecone-vector-store/load-docs.ts data`
+> `npx tsx pinecone-vector-store/load-docs.ts data`

 where data is the directory containing your input files.
 Using the _data_ directory in the example above will read all of the files in that directory using the llamaindexTS default readers for each file type.